wp-plugins/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.7 =
+* Fix: Fixed an issue with double quotes in photo captions (used in the photo alt tags) which caused a formatting issue

 = 1.3.6 =
 * Fix: Fixed an issue introduced in version 1.3.4 which was causing theme settings to not be applied in some themes